 For more things Japanese, head to the Sakura Matsuri (Cherry Blossom Festival) at the Brooklyn Botanical Garden.
 This is a weekend-long festival timed to coincide with the full bloom of the garden’s main cherry trees.
 There is a long avenue lined with bright pink puffy flowers, and having a picnic under them is a fun spring activity.
 The festival also includes performances such as Japanese drumming and a J-Pop stage.
 Many people dress up as Japanese anime characters, though this is optional!

 Central Park is also wonderful in spring.
 There are dozens of cherry and magnolia trees, as well as colourful bulbs that make the perfect backdrop for a cool spring picnic.
-Follow this by a trip to the Met.
+Follow this by a trip to the Met, where the annual fashion show debuts in late spring.
 You can also head into the Bronx to the New York Botanical Gardens for beautiful roses, cherry trees and more.
 Spring in New York City is always glorious.

 Follow James on Instagram